drithidavuluri/Deep-Learning-Projects/README.md

 Movie Recommender System using Boltzmann Machines: This project utilizes Boltzmann Machines, a type of unsupervised learning algorithm, to build a movie recommender system.
 By learning patterns and preferences from user data, the model suggests relevant movies based on a user's preferences and similarities with other users.

-Autoencoders for Image Denoising: Autoencoders, a type of neural network architecture, are employed for image denoising in this project.
-The model is trained to remove noise from corrupted images, showcasing the capabilities of deep learning in image restoration tasks.
+Movie Recommender System using Autoencoders: Autoencoders, a type of neural network architecture, are employed to build a movie recommender system.
+The model is trained to remove noise, showcasing the capabilities of deep learning in restoration tasks.

 Each project is implemented using popular deep learning frameworks such as TensorFlow or PyTorch.